-[7].
-Some examples of criteria-based Green Buildings Assessment Tools (GBATs) are Building Research Establishment Environmental Assessment Method (BREEAM) in the UK, Comprehensive Assessment System for Building Environmental Efficiency (CASBEE) in Japan, Green Building Tool (GBTool) of Multinational collaboration, Leadership in Energy and Environmental Design (LEED) in the US, Green Standard for Energy and Environmental Design (G-SEED) in South Korea, and Green Star Rating Tools (Green Star) in Australia [9].
-On the other hand, LCA methods are widely used to select building design and material and local utility initiatives, including energy production, waste management, and transport alternatives during the design phase [10].
+Received 9 May 2022; Received in revised form 10 July 2022; Accepted 3 August 2022 Available online 9 August 2022 systems for a set of pre-defined indicators that finally reward a project based on the level of reduction in environmental impacts [8].
+Some examples of criteria-based Green Buildings Assessment Tools (GBATs) are Building Research Establishment Environmental Assessment Method (BREEAM) in the UK, Comprehensive Assessment System for Building Environmental Efficiency (CASBEE) in Japan, Green Building Tool (GBTool) of Multinational collaboration, Leadership in Energy and Environmental Design (LEED) in the US, Green Standard for Energy and Environmental Design (G-SEED) in South Korea, and Green Star Rating Tools (Green Star) in Australia [10].
+On the other hand, LCA methods are widely used to select building design and material and local utility initiatives, including energy production, waste management, and transport alternatives during the design phase [11].